Passover Seder

-Seder customs include telling the story, discussing the story, drinking four cups of wine, eating matza, partaking of symbolic foods, and reclining in celebration of freedom.
-The Seder is among the most commonly celebrated Jewish rituals, performed by Jews all over the world.
+Seder customs include telling and discussing the story, drinking four cups of wine, eating matzah, partaking of symbolic foods, and reclining in celebration of freedom.
+The Seder is one of the most often celebrated Jewish rituals, performed by Jews all over the world.

+Etymology

+Seder is a transliteration of the Hebrew סדר, which means 'order' or 'procedure'.
+The name also expresses the conduct of the meal, all the dishes, the blessings, the prayers, the stories and the songs, written in the Haggadah, a book that determines the order of Passover and tells the story of the Exodus from Egypt.
+And all the mitzvot (religious commandments or rites) in the "order" are done in a fixed order in every Jewish home.